How to file a Washington DC annual report

 What if I need to amend my report after filing?

-You can file amendments to correct errors or update information that has changed since filing.
-Contact the DLCP Corporations Division for specific amendment procedures and fees.
+D.C. requires filing a Statement of Correction or other formal amendment filing to correct errors or update information.
+Contact the DLCP Corporations Division at (202) 442-4432 or DLCPcs@dc.gov for specific amendment procedures and fees.

 What are the processing timeframes and expedited options?